Frequently Asked Questions by McNichols Campus Guests

 A: This information appears in the Commencement Program available at the Ceremony.

 A: At the Candidate Assembly, each candidate receives an identification card that contains his/her name, seat number and honors, if applicable.
-This card is presented to the Announcer when the graduate receives his/her degree.
+This card is presented to the Announcer when the graduate shakes hands with the president and is presented with diploma cover.
 Because in the past some candidates have exercised their creative writing talents, the Announcer will read only the college/school printing and handwritten phonetic name pronunciation.

-A: UDM personalizes its Commencement by having each participating graduate’s name read.
+A: Detroit Mercy personalizes its Commencement by having each participating graduate’s name read.
 In order not to extend the Ceremony, the graduates’ names are read rapidly.
 One additional second per name would lengthen the event by 15 minutes.

 Program copy is sent to the printer several weeks before the ceremony.
 A graduate’s name may not appear in the program if the Graduation Application was filed after the deadline.